-It's All Part Of My Rock & Roll Fantasy
+It's All Part Of My Rock & Roll Fantasy: Part Two

 2. David Bowie dumps Tony Visconti as a producer, and strips everything down for a new record.
 Visconti and Bowie have been long time collaborators, and I happen to really like the last few Bowie records, especially "Heathen" and "Reality."
 But, I often wonder how much better those records would be if every inch of tape hadn't been utitlized.
 Visconti's production is so bombastic, it's hard to discern what's being played by which instrument.

 3. The Jules Shear/Marshall Crenshaw record.
 In the early 90's these two wrote together and played a few rare live dates together.
 This really was magic.
 Their voices had an Everlys quality that worked perfectly over their pop tunes.